MicrosoftDocs/memdocs/memdocs/intune/enrollment/windows-enroll.md

 * [Enroll a Windows client device automatically using Group Policy](/windows/client-management/mdm/enroll-a-windows-10-device-automatically-using-group-policy)
 * [Enable co-management in Configuration Manager](../../configmgr/comanage/how-to-enable.md)

-If you're not using automatic enrollment as part of your enrollment or provisioning solution, we recommend creating a a domain name server (DNS) alias, called a *CNAME* record type, that redirects enrollment requests to Intune servers.
+If you're not using automatic enrollment as part of your enrollment or provisioning solution, we recommend creating a domain name server (DNS) alias (known as a *CNAME* record type) that redirects enrollment requests to Intune servers.
 For more information, see [Enable auto-discovery of Intune enrollment server](../enrollment/windows-enrollment-create-cname.md).